 Statistics for measuring the investment managers' performances against the Fund's index benchmarks and against other local authorities, are provided quarterly by the WM Company.
-The figures show performance in the year 2014/2015 for each Fund by means of a time-weighted return, as recommended by the Society of Investment Analysts.
+The figures show performance in the year 2015/2016 for each Fund by means of a time-weighted return, as recommended by the Society of Investment Analysts.

-For the financial year ended 31st March 2015 the Worcestershire return of 13.4% underperformed the Fund's index benchmark return by 0.2% but outperformed the average Local Authority Universe return by 0.2%.
+For the financial year ended 31st March 2016 the Worcestershire return of -2.0% equalled the Fund's index benchmark return by 0.2% but underperformed the average Local Authority Universe return by 2.2%.

-Figure 2 shows comparisons of the performance returns of the Fund with the average Local Authority Fund and the Fund's composite index benchmark over the last one, three, five, ten and twenty years;
+Figure 2 shows comparisons of the performance returns of the Fund with the average Local Authority Fund and the Fund's composite index benchmark over the last one, three, five, and ten years;